IBM/BluePic/README.md

 ## Forethought

 For BluePic, we used a simple architecture where there is no middle tier component between the mobile app and the storage components (e.g. Cloudant) on the server.
-To roll out BluePic to a production environment, a few architectural changes should be made:
+To roll out BluePic to a production environment, a few architectural changes should be made.

 Cloudant Sync requires a complete replica of the database on each mobile client.
 This may not be feasible for apps with large databases.
 Under such scenarios, instead of leveraging Cloudant Suyc, the REST API provided by Cloudant could be used to perform CRUD and query operations against the remote Cloudant instance.
 Having said this, the Cloudant team is planning to introduce new capabilities [in 2016] for Cloudant Sync that should securely replicate subsets of a large remote database onto devices.
 Though replicating subsets of records can be done today with Cloudant Sync, doing so with with large databases where only a small subset of records should be replicated can introduce performance problems.
 New functionality that is expected to be delivered next year by the Cloudant team should address such performance issues.